open-mmlab/mmdetection/configs/autoassign/README.md

 **Note**:

 1. We find that the performance is unstable with 1x setting and may fluctuate by about 0.3 mAP. mAP 40.3 ~ 40.6 is acceptable.
+2. You can get a more stable results ~ mAP 40.6 with a schedule total 13 epoch, and learning rate is divided by 10 at 10 and 13 epoch.